Pik-9/schluessel/README.md

 That's it! :sparkles:

-### Creating a vault and keyfile
+### Creating a vault and key file
 `receptionist` has a CLI that can be executed with `npx`.
 Just do:
 ```bash
 npx receptionist new
 ```
-This will create a new vault and keyfile in your project root directory for the development environment.
+This will create a new vault and keyfile in your project root directory for the _development_ environment.

-**ATTENTION: It is important to `cd /path/to/your/project/root` before you execute the following!**
+**ATTENTION: It is important to `cd /path/to/your/project/root` before you execute the code above!**
 The CLI script cannot determine your project root on its own, so it's just using the _current working directory_.

-This command will also add the line `credentials.*.key` to your `.gitignore` (and `.npmignore` if it exists) to make sure that you really will never check the keyfile in.
+This command will also add the line `credentials.*.key` to your `.gitignore` (and `.npmignore` if it exists) to make sure that you really will never check in the keyfile.

 ### Editing the credentials
 Just type: